bokeh/bokeh/sphinx/source/docs/installation.rst

 Developer Builds
 ----------------

-And easier way to obtain the most recent Bokeh updates without having to worry about building Bokeh yourself is to install a developer build.
-Dev builds are not published on any particular schedule but often come out a few times a month or more.
+An easier way to obtain the most recent Bokeh updates without having to worry about building Bokeh yourself is to install a developer build.
+Developer builds are not published on any particular schedule but often come out a few times a month or more.

-These builds are being made available on `anaconda.org`_.
+These builds are made available on the "bokeh" channel of `anaconda.org`_.
 If you are using Anaconda, you can install with conda by issuing the command from a Bash or Windows command prompt:

 .. code-block:: sh